Every tea order includes a limited-edition postcard featuring work from our partner artist.

 Alicia's piece "Into the Blue" was included with orders.

 Alicia is a self-trained wildlife artist, photographer, writer, and filmmaker from North Yorkshire, with a degree in Biological sciences from Oxford University.
 She aims to celebrate the beauty of the natural world in her work, as well as communicating the threats it faces through the arts.
 She was the winner of David Shepherd Wildlife Artist of the Year’s “Human Impact” category 2021 for her piece “When the Whale Sang”, and was awarded the inaugural Ingrid Beazley Award.

 You can view more of Alicia’s work, and order prints or commissions via her website.

-Our current featured artist is Ashley Habernal (@thedottedwild).
+Our previous featured artist was Ashley Habernal (@thedottedwild).

 Ashley’s portrait of Kyungu a.k.a.
-Grape Girl from Lwiro Primates Rehabilitation Centre is included with all current orders.
+Grape Girl from Lwiro Primates Rehabilitation Centre was included with orders.

 About Ashley Habernal